bubroz/clipscribe/docs/OUTPUT_FORMATS.md

 # ClipScribe Output Formats

-*Last Updated: July 31, 2025 - v2.22.2 Stable*
+*Last Updated: August 8, 2025 - v2.29.3*

-ClipScribe generates a comprehensive set of structured output files for each processed video, all organized within a timestamped directory. **All formats validated and working in v2.22.2**.
+ClipScribe generates a comprehensive set of structured output files for each processed video, all organized within a timestamped directory.

-## Directory Structure (v2.22.2 Validated )
+## Directory Structure

 ```
 output/